Name: Melnik Sergey Nikolayevich

 Biography

-In September 2021, a court in Volgograd sentenced four civilians to real prison terms for believing in Jehovah God.
+In September 2021, a court in Volgograd sentenced four civilians to real prison terms for their faith in Jehovah God.
 One of them is Sergey Melnik.
+In December 2025, he was released, having completely served his term.

-Sergey was born in 1972 in Volgograd, where he grew up.
-He was the oldest child in a family with three sons and a daughter.
-He graduated from a vocational technical school with a degree in car mechanics.
-Later he mastered the professions of a slinger and roofer.
-For some time he worked in the structures of the Ministry of Internal Affairs and the Federal Penitentiary Service.
+Sergey was born in 1972 in Volgograd.
+He is the oldest child in a large family—he has 2 brothers and a sister.
+After school, the young man graduated from a vocational technical school as a driver-car mechanic.
+Later he mastered the professions of slinger and roofer.
+For some time, he worked in the structures of the Ministry of Internal Affairs and the Federal Penitentiary Service.

 In 1993, Sergey married Anna, they had three sons.
-The whole family loved to go hiking, going out into nature, as well as going to football matches.
+Before the criminal prosecution, the whole family loved to go hiking, go out into nature, and also go to football matches.
 Anna was the first in the family to become interested in the Bible.
-Sergey, seeing the beneficial effect of the holy book on her, also immersed himself in its study.
+Sergey, seeing the beneficial effect of this book on her, also immersed himself in its study.
 Today he is convinced that the Bible is a source of divine wisdom and valuable advice for life.

-After the arrest of her husband, Anna was left alone with many worries.
-In recent years, she did not work, taking care of children and caring for her disabled mother and sister.
-Sergey was the sole breadwinner and support of this large family.
-Now, in addition to these duties, Anna needs to look for a job again.
-Not a single relative of Sergey shares his religious views, but they are all extremely outraged by his criminal prosecution and try to support the family in every possible way in difficult times.
+After the arrest of her wife, Anna was left alone with many worries.
+In recent years, she did not work, taking care of the children and caring for her mother and disabled sister.
+Sergey was the only breadwinner and support of this large family.

 Case History

-In the spring of 2019, the Investigative Committee initiated a criminal case against believers from Volgograd.
-Sergey Melnik, Igor Egozaryan, Valeriy Rogozin and Denis Peresunko were accused of organizing an extremist organization, and the latter two were also accused of financing it.
-They spent 5 to 7 months in the detention center.
-Lawyers drew the attention of Judge Irina Struk to numerous violations by the investigation.
-Some witnesses stated that their testimonies were falsified.
-Secret witnesses were interrogated incognito — according to them, they feared for their lives and health.
-In September 2021, the court sentenced four believers to prison terms ranging from 6 years to 6 years and 5 months.
-In March 2022, a court of appeal upheld the verdict.
-In August of the same year, Igor Egozaryan, Denis Peresunko and Valeriy Rogozin were taken 1,200 km from their home to correctional colony No. 6 in the Republic of Udmurtia, and Sergey Melnik was later transferred to correctional colony No. 5 in the Kirov Region.
+In the spring of 2019, the Investigative Committee initiated a criminal case against Jehovah’s Witnesses in Volgograd.
+Sergey Melnik, Igor Yehozaryan, Valeriy Rogozin, and Denis Peresunko were charged with organizing the activity of an extremist organization; the last two were also charged with financing the activity of an extremist organization.
+They spent between 5 and 7 months in a pretrial detention center.
+The lawyers drew the judge’s attention to numerous procedural violations by the investigation.
+Some witnesses stated that their testimony had been falsified.
+Secret witnesses were questioned anonymously — according to their own statements, they feared for their life and health.
+In September 2021, the court sentenced the 4 believers to prison terms ranging from 6 years to 6 years and 5 months.
+In March 2022, the court of appeal upheld the verdict.
+In December 2025, Yehozaryan and Melnik were released; in April 2026, Rogozin completed his sentence.
+The last of the four defendants, Denis Peresunko, was released in June 2026.